Mystery as fluent Welsh-speaking man lost language after horror car crash

 By June 2025, he noticed a significant improvement in both his mood and his language skills.

-Mr Pears believes that as his mental health improved, his ability to concentrate increased, which in turn helped his language skills recover.
+Mr Peares believes that as his mental health improved, his ability to concentrate increased, which in turn helped his language skills recover.

 Looking back on his experiences, he said: “It made me think a lot about my priorities – so going home and spending time with family and going out with mates instead of focusing so much on work.”